imyizhang/the-browser/README.md

 ```bash
 patchright install --with-deps
 ```
-rr you can install specific browsers:
+or you can install specific browsers:
 ```bash
 patchright install chromium --with-deps
 ```